aidswidjaja/osu-mac/docs/install/silicon.rst

 Technocoder's Wineskin with support for Apple Silicon under Rosetta 2
 #######################################################################

+.. rst-class:: archived-article

+    This article is archived. `See the new installation guide. <../install/install.html>`_

 .. rst-class:: wineskin-version

     | This article is applicable to the following wrappers: